cah-jeremykuhn/springboot-sample-pcf/README.md

 # springboot-sample-pcf
 To push to cloud foundry, do the following:

-* create a file called credentials.yml in the ci directory and add the following:
+* create a file called credentials.yml in the ci directory and add the following (replace the values with your CF credentials):
 ```yaml
 cf-api: <api url>
 cf-username: <username>